Appie82/demo-webshop/README.md

 - 🍏 **Product Catalog**: Browse fresh fruits (Apple, Banana, Lemon)
 - 🛒 **Shopping Cart**: Add items to basket and manage your order
+- 🎰 **Slot Machine**: Try the slot machine to add a random fruit to your basket

 ## Usage